Make your money work for you. If you have $20K to invest, here’s how to invest your hard-earned cash wisely.

-The most common types of retirement accounts are 403B and 401K plans.
 These plans are funded with pre-tax dollars via payroll deductions.
-If you have $20K sitting in your bank, one of the wisest ways to invest $20K is by increasing your retirement contribution percentage at your employer.
+If you have $20K in your bank, one of the wisest ways to invest $20K is by increasing your retirement contribution percentage at your employer.
 You effectively do a 401k swap by using the cash on hand to supplement your decreased paycheck.

 However, it’s important to note the contribution caps for those under 50:

 403(b): Also called a tax-sheltered annuity or TSA plan.
 If you’re a teacher or work at a non-profit 501 (c) (3), you most likely are offered this type of retirement plan.
 The maximum contribution amount for 2022 is $20,500.

 Most employers make it reasonably easy to increase your contribution amount.
 Contribution adjustments can generally be made through your company portal or a form provided by your retirement servicer.

-Once you invested your desired amount, decrease the contribution amount to not go over the contribution cap.
+Once you have invested your desired amount, decrease the contribution amount to avoid exceeding the contribution cap.

 This brings me to my next point…

 2. Open A Backdoor Roth IRA

-Back-Door Roth IRAs allow you to invest up to $6,000 in after-tax money.
-The withdraws are tax-free once you reach age 59 1/2 and the account has been open for at least five years.
+Backdoor Roth IRAs allow you to invest up to $6,000 in after-tax money.
+The withdrawals are tax-free once you reach age 59 1/2 and the account has been open for at least five years.